Idhika-Minocha/DU_RA_Project/README.md

 **Assessment and Analysis of Factors Impacting Stress in Students in Higher Educational Institutes in Delhi-NCR**

-**Note:** This repository holds the draft paper and the final paper in which I have contributed towards the literature review, analysis of primary survey and provided suggestions of the observed results during the discussions with the researchers.
+**Note:** This repository holds the draft paper (final publication can be accessed through the link) in which I have contributed towards the literature review, analysis of primary survey and provided suggestions of the observed results during the discussions with the researchers.
 I DO NOT TAKE ANY OWNERSHIP OF THIS PAPER.
 This is just for my personal academic purposes and resume requirements.

 **Publication:** Kajleen Kaur, Harpreet Kaur, Jasmit Kaur, and Yogeita S. Mehra (2024).
 Assessment and Analysis of Factors Impacting Stress in Students in Higher Educational Institutes in Delhi-NCR.
 International Journal of Experimental Research and Review, 41(spl.), 305-321.
 DOI:10.52756/ijerr.2024.v41spl.025